Social Media Is Bad for Artists (And We All Know It)

 Social media can be outright dangerous for your mental health

+Consider how social media makes you feel.
 How often do you engage in truly enriching interactions on social media?
 And how often do you feel stressed and desperate to keep up?

 The mental health effects of social are plenty.
 Studies have shown that high social media usage increases feelings of isolation, depression, and anxiety.
 Comparison and showmanship go a long way, in some cases even resulting in bullying, self-harm, and mental disorders.

-In the light of these severe mental health consequences, saying social media is harmless entertainment is pure hypocrisy.
+In light of these severe mental health consequences, saying social media is harmless entertainment is pure hypocrisy.
 We all need to be aware of and actively protect ourselves and others from the hazards of social media.

 How social media makes your art worse